Build Thread 1981 CJ7 Trail Rig Build

 20230420_154318.jpg

-Great trans choice I run one too.:drive:
+Great Transmission choice I run one too.:drive:

 Well, I broke mine yesterday! 🫣 last 12 miles of our trip, I only had 2nd gear, plus no reverse.
 So, I switched between low range and high range, as needed.
 Trail dumped onto highway 89A nine miles from the trailers.
-Revving my poor old 258 to the moon netted about 17 MPH, so it was a long trip back.
+Revving my poor old AMC 258 i6 / 4.2l to the moon netted about 17 MPH, so it was a long trip back.
 Luckily it was through the switchbacks, where the speed limit is only 30mph.

 Whatever the issue, it seems to be in the upper housing.
 The shifter feels completely loose.
 Trying to put it in reverse made it bind up, as if it were in first and reverse at the same time!
-I bought an SM465 and a T18 the other day, so I have options, but shouldn't have to do anything as extreme as a transmission swap.
+I bought an SM465 and a T-18 the other day, so I have options, but shouldn't have to do anything as extreme as a Transmission swap.

 Well, I broke mine yesterday! 🫣 last 12 miles of our trip, I only had 2nd gear, plus no reverse.
 So, I switched between low range and high range, as needed.
 Trail dumped onto highway 89A nine miles from the trailers.
-Revving my poor old 258 to the moon netted about 17 MPH, so it was a long trip back.
+Revving my poor old AMC 258 i6 / 4.2l to the moon netted about 17 MPH, so it was a long trip back.
 Luckily it was through the switchbacks, where the speed limit is only 30mph.

 Whatever the issue, it seems to be in the upper housing.
 The shifter feels completely loose.
 Trying to put it in reverse made it bind up, as if it were in first and reverse at the same time!
-I bought an SM465 and a T18 the other day, so I have options, but shouldn't have to do anything as extreme as a transmission swap.
+I bought an SM465 and a T-18 the other day, so I have options, but shouldn't have to do anything as extreme as a Transmission swap.

 Now Im curious as to how you broke it?